 We’re not jumping to conclusions, but it also remains a possibility that it will be another shunned bachelor’s degree just because ‘esports’ does not fare well with the traditional Filipinos.
 It may sound ‘cool’ and ‘unique’ to others (especially the generation of today), but will the esport tracks prove its worth once it’s out there, or will it just be another understated course?

 Once the curriculum for esport tracks get approval from the Commission of Higher Education (CHED), it will call out to its pioneers of students.
 From there, it will be more like testing the waters on how it will go.

 Depending on the feedback and the experience, the course may meet challenges and changes along the way.
 It is a unique path to take, and the career which comes after it also depends if the country can easily provide a sort of stability for continuous practice of skills acquired and enhanced.

 Even during the student’s stay within the course could be full of uncertainties.
 They could lose interest, especially those who took it out of curiosity.

 Success for both the curriculum and the student comes when the program is able to achieve its goal, and the student is able to accomplish the course while balancing education and play.

-There really is something to look forward to especially when you come to think how Philippine education is slowly accepting technology not just for entertainment, but as a field that needs proper studies and attention.
+There really is something to look forward to, especially when you come to think how the Philippine education is slowly accepting technology not just for entertainment, but as a field that needs proper studies and attention.

 Sure, it may take on the form of online games — something which is definitely unique — but if it’s what caters to the youth and brings out the best in their capabilities; perhaps it is a concept which can be compromised.
 Provided there is guidance and focus, an esports track could unlock the creative, technical, and innovative potential not just of young people, but of differing generations.